-- The surgeon will insert other small tools through the other cuts.
+- Other small tools are inserted through the other cuts.

-- Your lung on this side will be inflated.
+- Your lung on this side is inflated.

 After doing this procedure on one side of your body, the surgeon will do the same thing on the other side.
 The surgery takes about 1 to 3 hours.

 Why the Procedure is Performed

 This surgery is usually done in people whose palms sweat much more heavily than normal.
 It may also be used to treat extreme sweating of the face.
 It is only used when other treatments to reduce sweating have not worked.

 Risks of anesthesia and surgery in general are:

 Risks of this procedure are:

 - Blood collection in the chest (hemothorax)